 Once registered with CRPO, registrants must use the title indicated on their Certificate of Registration.

-In addition to the Registered Psychotherapist (RP) category of membership, the College will issue certificates for the following categories of membership: RP (Qualifying), RP (Inactive) and RP (Temporary).
+In addition to the Registered Psychotherapist (RP) category of registration, the College will issue certificates for the following categories of registration: RP (Qualifying), RP (Inactive) and RP (Temporary).

 - Registered Psychotherapist or the abbreviation RP.